At one point, Mike Tyson was the biggest Pay Per View earner in the sport, but things didn’t start off well for the boxing debutant.

 Tyson won the sport’s biggest prize at just 20 years old.
 It’s a record that still stands today as the youngest ever to do it.

 But a wild lifestyle lasting half a decade from 1985 to 1990 came crashing down on him in Toyko.

 A loss to underdog boxer James ‘Buster’ Douglas saw Tyson’s career nosedive within twelve months.
 It led to a spell in prison for the man with the nickname ‘Iron Mike’ and his career at the very top being effectively over.

 He was never the same again despite his very humble beginnings with Cus D’Amato.

 Tyson recalled how his debut was soured by leaving the arena with no more than he entered with.

 “For my first fight, I only made $500, and that’s only because someone took it out of their pocket and gave it to me,” stated Tyson.

 “I never fought for the money.
 But when I did start fighting for the money, I got lost,” he added.

-“I know the art of fight, I know the art of war, that’s all I ever studied.
+“I know the art of a fight.
+I know the art of war.
+That’s all I ever studied.
 That’s why they feared me when I was in the ring.
 I was an annihilator.

 “It’s all I was born for.
 Now those days are gone.
 It’s empty.
 I’m nothing.
 I’m working on the art of humbleness.”